1njected/BurpJDSer-ng/README.md

 Finally, create a "libs/" directory next to your burp.jar and put all the jars in it.

 ### 2) Start Burp plugin
+For the the extension be able to access internal Java classes that are protected, add something like this to BurpSuitePro.vmoptions:

+--add-opens=java.base/java.util=ALL-UNNAMED

+You may need to add several lines with different class paths depeding on your target.

-Download from [releases page](https://github.com/omercnet/BurpJDSer-ng/releases) and load it in the Extender tab, the Output window will list all the loaded jars from ./libs/
+Download from Releases page and load it in the Extender tab, the Output window will list all the loaded jars from ./libs/

 ### 3) Inspect serialized Java traffic
 Serialized Java content will automagically appear in the `Java Object` tab in appropriate locations (proxy history, interceptor, repeater, etc.)